 Now, if you want to test out filters then you will want to make a new view.
 This is where beta and alpha views come into play.

 A Beta view is a temporary view that you want to use to make sure you are collecting the filtered data properly.
 After a month or so of testing you can then switch it over to an Alpha view.

 - Naming convention [action] – Followed by description

 - Type- set to destination

-- Destination- Should be the conformation page after submitting information into a form field. example “/consultation-confirmation/” or “/free-trial/”
+- Destination- Should be the confirmation page after submitting information into a form field. example “/consultation-confirmation/” or “/free-trial/”

-- Value- If there is a dollar about tied to a conversion you can add it.
+- Value- If there is a dollar about tied to conversion you can add it.

-- Funnel – is a useful advance option to map a path users take to a conversion.
+- Funnel – is a useful advance option to map a path users take to conversion.

 Remember you only want to track big steps in the sales process.